edwardjing1998/aws-spring-boot-api/README.md

 // Assuming this path based on typical project structure; adjust if necessary import ClientReportAutoCompleteInputBox from './ClientReportAutoCompleteInputBox';
 import { ClientReportRow } from './EditClientReport.types';

+// ✅ ONLY ADDED: service imports (no other logic/css changes) import {
+  createClientReport,
+  updateClientReport,
+  deleteClientReport,
+  ClientReportPayload,
+} from './ClientReportWindow.service';

 /* =======================
    Option Maps